MichaelEGA/TerrainTools/README.md

 # TerrainTools
 Set of tools that allows you to quickly create a unity terrain.
 The tools are useful for quickly setting up a terrain which you can then perfect and modify using unity's terrain tools.
+Some knowledge of how Unity Terrain works is recommended.

 **Get it here:** https://github.com/MichaelEGA/TerrainTools